jpreese/CSharpUnitTestingBestPractices/README.md

     Assert.False(result);
 }
 ```
+[//]: # (robkeim: Is there a reason you removed the Arrange, Act, Assert comments in the better example?
+It makes it seem like you're suggesting it's better not to have those, which you totally might be but I'm personally a fan of leaving them in.
+You also don't seem to use them consistently throughout the examples so maybe you prefer not having them in a general case and added only here?)
 ### Naming Your Tests
 The name of your test should consist of three parts
 - The name of the method being tested.